krisheswaran/krisheswaran.github.io/_posts/2023-11-24-ai-time-machine.md

 </video>

-As a manager of managers, my day job no longer offers the opportunity to train models or write code, so I feel like I've gone back in time just by engaging in this project, but it feels like the future.
+As a manager of managers, my day job no longer offers the opportunity to train models or write code, so I feel like I've gone back in time just by engaging in this project, but it sure does feel like the future.